 Talking about selling customer service emails, it is essential not to make them entirely promotional.
 The first and most vital rule – don’t start your message by selling your services or products, especially for new customers.
 Even if your brand is reliable and credible on the market, such type of email will look really suspicious.
 It will even probably be marked as spam and deleted.

 Foremost, you need to get acquainted with your new recipients and potential customers.

 So in your first message, you can be wholly dedicated to telling your brand`s story and, after that, ask what the сustomer wants – to find out more about the customer.
 Additionally, you can add the brand presentation and put links to blog articles, landing pages, testimonials, etc.

 Then, you need to provide customers with information on how your company can solve certain problems and make their lives easier in your own way.
 Talk more about benefits for customers, not features or benefits of your services or products on the market overall.

 Once the foundation of your relationship is in place, you can start offering your business services.
 However, the offer must correlate with the needs and issues of your customers.

 Answer all your customers’ questions

 The client’s experience consists of many factors and details that influence customer retention.
 Customer service email is an important factor above all.
 Mailing is used for different purposes like receiving feedback from customers, resolving the difficulties they struggle with, and making them aware of new services or products you would like to sell.
-No matter how big your business is, you have to become a real friend and assistant to your customers, showing them respect and value with the readiness to help them with various difficulties related to your company.
+No matter how big your business is, you have to become a real friend and assistant to your customers.
+Showing them respect and value with the readiness to help them with various difficulties related to your company is key.